 The resulting problems are things like dizziness, shortness of breath, severe fatigue, rapid heartbeat, low blood pressure problems, and this can result in death under some circumstances.
 Constant movement and standing is not a good idea.
 Sports are a definite no. Salt restriction is a death sentence.
 I eat pink Himalayan salt to help control this.
 It's like putting a band-aid on an amputated leg...

 !!!
 NOTE !!!

 Please, please, PLEASE, always remember to consult your physician when purchasing braces.
 You could get them for cheap or free AND you will be able to work with your condition without aggravating it!
 Doing this yourself can result in injury!

 ***Read the link below to learn more about Ehlers-Danlos***

-I was once under the belief that my hypertrichosis was attributed to my porphyria, but it's not a symptom of the acute porphyrias, which is what I have symptomatically.
+I was once under the belief that my hypertrichosis was attributed to my porphyria, but it's not a symptom of the acute porphyrias in the sense of hirsutism, which is male-pattern type--that is what I have symptomatically.
 Therefore, I'm just a fuzzy.